arcanis/ohui/README.md

   - **color**

       - Undefined/Null: The element won't have any color.
-      - Object: The element content will be colored.
-The object can have those fields:
+      - String: The element content will be colored with [Term-String](https://github.com/manaflair/term-strings).

-          - fg
+  - **borderColor**

+      - Undefined/Null: The element won't have any color.
+      - String: The element borders will be colored with [Term-String](https://github.com/manaflair/term-strings).

-          - bg
+  - **backgroundColor**

+      - Undefined/Null: The element won't have any color.
+      - String: The element background will be colored with [Term-String](https://github.com/manaflair/term-strings).

   - **zIndex**